Frankism: The Virgin

-The center of Frankism was a new concept of the Shekhinah.
-However, the term was forbidden in Frankism because Jacob Frank referred to her as "the Virgin".
-The Shekhinah is a Kabbalistic term.
+The center of Frankism was a new concept of the Shekhinah, but the term was forbidden in Frankism because Frank called her "the Virgin".
+"Shekhinah" is a Kabbalistic term.
 Klaus Samuel Davidowicz, a Jewish studies scholar at the University of Vienna who has written extensively on Frank and Frankism, assumes it was initially an old name for God that referred to the indwelling or presence of God in a specific place.
-According to Frank's teachings, all of the important forefathers—Abraham, Isaac, Jacob, and Moses—strove towards the Virgin, who manifested herself in different persons, such as Rachel, and all had failed.
+According to Frank's teachings, all the important forefathers—Abraham, Isaac, Jacob, and Moses—strove toward the Virgin, who manifested herself in different persons, such as Rachel, and all failed.
 Moses' liberation from Egypt could not have been complete either, since the foundation of salvation is the Virgin.
 But now, according to Frank, the real Virgin had arrived, a female Messiah visible to all people: his daughter Eve Frank.
 In a teaching, Frank identifies himself with the traditional Messiah ben Joseph, who will have a significant impact but perish in the fight against the enemies of the end times.
 Just as he precedes the Messiah ben David, Frank prepares the way for the Virgin, his daughter.